Mohit427/MaRS-Task-1/README.md

 I didn't know how to do some of the tasks in the question.
 So I used Gemini and Google to learn the cmds for the task and also it's extensions just to satisfy my curiosity.
 I then created a github repo and cloned it onto my Laptop, created a folder structure and then a single bash script to automate directory creation and many such tasks, where I wrote all the commands in VS Code, but it didn't produce any output because I forgot to save the .sh file.
 So I saved it, gave some sample inputs and everything worked like a charm.
 I also had a bit of a learning curve with Git and Github but eventually came over it with the help of the given resources.

 Light Dose Task-2 Bash Scripting

-I learnt the basics of bash scripting from the cheat sheet and youtube and the battery task was fairly straight forward from the sources.
-I had slight trouble understanding the extensions of the ping command and how it worked by pinging google.com.
+I learnt the basics of bash scripting from the cheat sheet and youtube and the battery task was fairly straight forward from the sources.I was not worrying about the syntax but I learnt it in the hard way that even the spaces matter in bash scripting which led to an error.
+After solving that, I had slight trouble understanding the extensions of the ping command and how it worked by pinging google.com.
 But once I understood it, I was able to complete the Light Dose Task-2 as well.